yuanzhou15/capstone-weather/Weekly-Reports/Rex/smart-goals-ambiorix-cruz-9-3-2018.md

 It is possible for me to achieve this because all the raw data is stored onto my 1 TB HDD that I got for this class.
 My computer at home is more than capable of doing this task in a jupyter notebook environment through anaconda navigator.
 If need be, a linux virtual environment will be used inside my home computer to properly use libraries like “pygrib” to be able to read the raw data into python.

 #### R. Relevant:
 Our project consists of training multiple supervised learning models to accurately produce radar data with satellite images and model data as input.
-These several models will then be examined and evaluated based on how accurately they reproduce the available radar image.
+These several models will then be examined and evaluated based on how accurately they reproduce +the available radar image.
 This task will take the team one step further into being able to create a base model.

 #### T. Time-bound:
 This task should be done by next Sunday.
 9/3/2018